jaredwray/airhorn/README.md

 ## Cloud Native Notifications Library

-Airhorn is built to enable a more robust notification system.
+Airhorn enables a more robust notification system.
 We focused on making it cloud native by default (using cloud services).

 ## Table of Contents
 * [Features](#features)